ScorpionBytes/h3-cli/README.md

 ```

 This will create a new directory, `h3-cli`, and download the contents of this repo to it.
 The `h3-cli` directory
-will be created in the directory where you run the `git` command.
-You can install h3-cli anywhere on the filesystem;
+will be created in the directory where you run the git command.
+You can install h3-cli anywhere on the filesystem.
-there are no restrictions on where it's located.

 The `chmod` command ensures that the scripts under `h3-cli/bin` are set to executable mode.

-> If you don't have `git`, you can download the repo as a zip archive from the menu above, and unzip it anywhere in the filesystem.
+If you don't have git, you can download the repo as a zip archive from the menu above, and unzip it anywhere in the filesystem.

-### 2. Install dependency: `jq`
+### 2. Install dependency: jq

-h3-cli has a dependency on `jq`.  `jq` is a sed-like JSON parser.
+h3-cli has a dependency on **jq**.  jq is a command-line tool for parsing JSON data.
 All responses from the Horizon3 API are in JSON format.
-h3-cli uses `jq` to parse and pretty-print JSON responses.
+h3-cli uses jq to parse and pretty-print JSON responses.

-First check if you already have `jq` installed by trying to run it from the command prompt:
+First check if you already have jq installed by trying to run it from the command prompt:

 ```shell
 jq
 ```

-If not already installed, download and install `jq` from here: [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/)
+If not already installed, download and install jq from here: [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/)

-Verify `jq` is installed by running:
+Verify jq is installed by running:

 ```shell
 echo '{"testing":"jq"}' | jq .